lukaevet/aws-eks-nextjs-app-actions/README.md

+## Project description
+This project is launched on AWS service called EKS.
+Infrastructure as Code is written in Cloudformation yaml file.
+EKS cluster is then deployed and then service and deployment file.
+Service uses LoadBalance to scale bewtween instances.
+Everytime someone pushes code to Github, action is triggered and new image is built and deployed to ECR and pod in EKS is being updated to use newer version of code.

-## NextJs application is forked
+### NextJs application is forked
 Forked js application form: https://github.com/stuartmackenzie/nextjs-single-page-template

 ### Deploy Nextjs application in AWS EKS cluster using Github actions